vemonet/shapes-of-you/README.md

 > Try out the GitHub GraphQL API [here](https://developer.github.com/v4/explorer/).

-## Use SOLID pod
+## Use SOLID pod 👤

-> Work in progress 🏗️
+> 🏗️ Work in progress, currently adding data to a pod fail due to permissions issue.
+But the user name is properly retrieved, and displayed!

+To give permissions to Shapes of you to add data to your pod:

-Go to your SOLID pod `/public/activities` folder and update permissions (the lock icon)
+* Go to your SOLID pod `/public/activities` folder
+* Click on the lock icon 🔒
+* Update permissions by adding the web app URL: https://maastrichtu-ids.github.io/shapes-of-you
+  * You can also add the localhost URL for development: http://localhost:19006

-## Contribute
+## Contribute 👩‍💻

 Contributions are welcome!
-See the [guidelines to contribute 👨‍💻](/CONTRIBUTING.md).
+See the [guidelines to contribute](/CONTRIBUTING.md).